Updated February 7, 2020

 Resident Boot Camp

-All matched applicants must attend a three-day Resident Boot Camp in late June.
+All matched applicants must attend a three-day Resident Boot Camp scheduled for June 24 to 26, 2020.
 The purpose of the Boot Camp is to provide additional support to trainees as they transition to residency by introducing and consolidating baseline skills and knowledge needed to flourish during their residency years.
 The program will include interactive case-based and hands-on practice sessions.
 There will also be a social event to provide trainees with the opportunity to interact and network among themselves.
 Stipends will be provided to trainees.

 Royal College programs will have two parallel streams – CMG and IMG – with designated positions for each stream.
 There will be no crossovers or transfers between the two streams.

 Family Medicine programs will have two streams: CMG and competitive.
 The competitive stream is open to CMGs, IMGs and graduates of US osteopathic medical schools.
 CMGs can apply to both streams and rank both streams.
 Please note that the Family Medicine-La Ronge program will only offer a competitive stream in the first iteration.

 - The CMG stream is limited to graduates of LCME/CACMS-accredited medical schools in Canada and the United States.

 - Graduates from osteopathic medical schools are not eligible to apply to CMG Stream positions.

 - IMGs must be graduates of an acceptable medical school on the World Directory of Medical Schools (wdoms.org).

 - The Medical Council of Canada Evaluating Exam (MCCEE) or Medical Council of Canada Qualifying Exam Part I (MCCQE1) and the National Assessment Collaboration (NAC) Objective Structured Clinical Examination (OSCE) is mandatory for all IMGs and graduates of US osteopathic medical schools applying to the R-1 match.

 Competitive Stream: Open to CMGs, IMGs and graduates of osteopathic medical schools who meet the criteria stated above.

 All CMG Stream positions unfilled after the first iteration will be blended into a single stream for the second iteration.
 These positions will be open to unmatched CMGs/USMGs/IMGs, and physicians currently in training or in practice, who meet University of Saskatchewan eligibility criteria as well as program specific criteria as outlined in individual program descriptions.